jacbop/mbot/README.md

 ## reboot needed?
 If you just can't get the serial port working after power cycling the bot and swapping out your UBS cable, reboot your machine and then consider reinstalling the Arduino driver.

+## Sorry, I still don't get it?
+* Download the `src/scratch/botOS.sb2` file from this project.
+* Open that up in your mBlock application
+* Start adding your code under the `userProgram` code block
+* Make sure you are connected to your mBot via USB cable
+* Make sure the serial port is connected
+* Make sure you have reset to the default program
+* Click the green flag and the main program should run
+* You should hear a tone (like the NBC jingle) and the LEDs should be flashing green
+* Press the button on the mBot and the LED should go blue and run your program (whatever you added to the botOS file)
+* After your program finishes the LED should go red and the mBot should stop
+* You can hit the green flag icon again to rerun the main program

+To upload your program to the mBot:
+* Make sure you are connected to your mBot via USB cable
+* Make sure the serial port is connected
+* Make sure you have reset to the default program
+* Right click on the `mBot Program`
+* Choose `upload to arduino`
+* Click the `Upload to Arduino` button
+* Wait for the code to compile and upload to the mBot
+* Dismiss the `Upload Finish` pop up
+* Unplug the USB cable
+* You should hear a tone (like the NBC jingle) and the LEDs should be flashing green
+* Press the button on the mBot and the LED should go blue and run your program (whatever you added to the botOS file)
+* After your program finishes the LED should go red and the mBot should stop
+* You can hit the reset button on the mBot to relaunch the main program
+* Remember to plug back in the USB cable, connect to the serial port and reset the default program if you want to do further development.